 - Unacceptable Conditions

-- Urine.
+- Plasma or urine.
 Contaminated, heat-inactivated or hemolyzed specimens.

 - After separation from cells: Ambient: 48 hours; Refrigerated: 2 weeks; Frozen: 1 year (avoid repeated freeze/thaw cycles)